simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_02_configuration_as_code_concepts.md

 By the end of this module, you will be able to:

 - ✅ Define Configuration as Code and distinguish it from Infrastructure as Code
-- ✅ Understand why traditional configuration management tools fail with modern SaaS APIs
+- ✅ Explain why manual GUI administration fails at scale and creates operational bottlenecks
-- ✅ Explain the evolution from imperative scripting to declarative configuration management
+- ✅ Understand the architectural limitations of traditional tools like Ansible for SaaS API management
-- ✅ Demonstrate the benefits of Terraform's idempotent approach for SaaS configuration
+- ✅ Compare imperative scripting approaches with declarative configuration management
-- ✅ Implement Jamf Pro configuration management using both imperative and declarative approaches
+- ✅ Analyze the complexity differences between Python/Ansible API scripts and Terraform resources
-- ✅ Apply Configuration as Code principles to Microsoft 365 and other SaaS platforms
+- ✅ Explain how Terraform's state management enables idempotency and drift detection
-- ✅ Understand configuration drift detection and remediation for cloud services
+- ✅ Identify scenarios where Configuration as Code provides the greatest organizational benefits
-- ✅ Implement GitOps workflows for collaborative SaaS configuration management
+- ✅ Understand the paradigm shift from custom API automation to declarative resource management

 ### 📚 Topics Covered